KryoApps/LoL-Cooldown-Tracker/League Cooldown Tracker Terms of Service.md

 We provide you this application, including any new features and related services (collectively, the “Service” or “Services”) to you subject to the following Terms of Service (as amended from time to time, the “Terms of Service” or “Agreement”).
 To use this application, you, your heirs, and assigns (collectively, “you”) must agree to the Terms of Service and acknowledge that you are entering into a legally binding contract with us.
 If you do not agree to the Terms of Service, do not use our App.

-Your use of our App is also subject to the Privacy Policy located at [link], which is hereby incorporated by reference into these Terms of Service.
+Your use of our App is also subject to the Privacy Policy located [here](https://github.com/KryoApps/LoL-Cooldown-Tracker/blob/master/League%20Cooldown%20Tracker%20Privacy%20Policy.md), which is hereby incorporated by reference into these Terms of Service.

 ## 1. Changes to the Terms of Service